-Provide power to outdoor unit to warm the compressor crankcase at least six (6) hours before operation begins.
+Provide power to the compressor crankcase heaters at least six (6) hours before operation begins.

-Starting operation with a cold compressor sump(s) may result in severe bearing damage to the compressor(s).
+Starting operation with a cold compressor sump(s) will result in severe bearing damage to the compressor(s).
 Keep the power switch on during the operational season.